Woman sexually assaulted inside Brooklyn playground bathroom

-BROWNSVILLE, Brooklyn (WABC) --A young woman was sexually assaulted in a playground bathroom in Brooklyn.
+BROWNSVILLE, Brooklyn (WABC) --A young woman was sexually assaulted in a playground bathroom in Brooklyn, and authorities are hoping surveillance video of the suspect will lead to an arrest.

-It happened on Monday at 8:20 a.m. inside Martin Luther King Junior Playground near Dumont Avenue and Miller Avenue in the Brownsville section.
+The incident happened just before 8:30 a.m.
+Monday inside Martin Luther King Junior Playground near Dumont Avenue and Miller Avenue in the Brownsville section.

 Police released a video of the suspect walking towards the park before the attack.

-The 18-year-old woman was exiting the women's bathroom when a man forced her back inside at knifepoint.
+The 18-year-old woman was exiting the women's bathroom when authorities say the man forced her back inside at knife-point.

-He sexually assaulted her and then ran away.
+He allegedly sexually assaulted her and then ran away.

-The woman was taken to the hospital where she was treated for her injuries.
+The woman was taken to the hospital, where she was treated for her injuries.

-The suspect is described as approximately 6'0" tall, medium build, brown eyes, black hair, wearing black sneakers, dark pants, a black jacket, a dark-colored hooded sweatshirt, and a red hat.
+The suspect is described as approximately 6 feet tall with a medium build, brown eyes and black hair.
+He was wearing black sneakers, dark pants, a black jacket, a dark-colored hooded sweatshirt, and a red hat.

 Anyone with information in regards to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).